asadprodhan/Software_Publication_Checklist/README.md

 <br />

-### For releasing and indexing your next research software package
+### For releasing and indexing a bioinformatics software package

 This checklist summarises the full workflow that achieves maximum visibility, reproducibility, and citation credit.